Free Things to Do in Peoria

 Must-see spots that don't cost a penny.

-Grandview Drive & Park Free
+Grandview Drive Scenic Overlook Free

-Warehouse District Street-Art Walk Free
+Warehouse District First Friday Art Walk Free

 Free Cultural Experiences